yanateras/.github/SECURITY.md

-Full disclosure rules apply.
+Full disclosure applies.
 If you find a vulnerability, open an issue.